PyMoDAQ/PyMoDAQ/docs/src/usage/modules/pid_module.rst

 Package structure for a PID application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To write your own PID application, you should create a package with a similar structure as a standard *pymodaq_plugins_xxx* package.
 There are few modifications.
 Let us have a look at the *pymodaq_plugins_pid*.

 Notice there is a *models* folder next to the *hardware* folder, at the root of the package.
 This folder will contains the PID models.

-    .. _fig_beam_steering:
+    .. _fig_pid_models_folder:

 .. figure:: /image/PID_Module/pid_package_structure.png
     :width: 300